-3. To make the Security Settings permanent, select Permanently lock the security settings check box.
+To make the Security Settings permanent, select Permanently lock the security settings check box.
 This option prevents any future modifications of the Security Setting of the device.
 A Pass Key is not required if you use this option.

-Note: When you make the Security Settings permanent, you can never reprogram the Silicon reprogram the FPGA Array or the FlashROM, respectively.
+Note: When you make the Security Settings permanent, you can never reprogram the Silicon Signature.
+If you Lock the write operation for the FPGA Array or the FlashROM, you can never reprogram the FPGA Array or the FlashROM, respectively.
 If you use an AES key, this key cannot be changed once you permanently lock the device.